 Other general tips and advice: try and book in advance to get the best possible deal.
 I recommend booking around 60-90 days in advance to get the best possible deals on flights and trains.
 The itinerary below I have shared is 2 months in advance.
-October also is off peak season so again, to get the best possible deals on transportation and accommodation in Europe, travelling in the off peak/shoulder season of September to October and April to May can offer the best value.
+April/October also is off peak season so again, to get the best possible deals on transportation and accommodation in Europe, travelling in the off peak/shoulder season of September to October and April to May can offer the best value.

 Since London is a starting point for most people’s Eurotrip, I’ve kicked off sharing some tips of things to do in London on a budget and also where you can stay.

 Checkout my guide to 50 things you can do for free in London , family travel guide to London and my previous cheap eats guide to London.

 Where to stay in London on a budget